mobxjs/mobx/docs/intro/concepts.md

 ## Principles

-MobX supports an uni-directional data flow where _actions_ changes the _state_, which in turn updates all affected _views_.
+MobX supports a uni-directional data flow where _actions_ change the _state_, which in turn updates all affected _views_.

 ![Action, State, View](../images/action-state-view.png)

 All _Derivations_ are updated **automatically** and **atomically** when the _state_ changes.
 As a result it is never possible to observe intermediate values.

 All _Derivations_ are updated **synchronously** by default.
-This means that for example _actions_ can safely inspect a computed value directly after altering the _state_.
+This means that, for example, _actions_ can safely inspect a computed value directly after altering the _state_.

 _Computed values_ are updated **lazily**.
 Any computed value that is not actively in use will not be updated until it is needed for a side effect (I/O).
 If a view is no longer in use it will be garbage collected automatically.